 Atletico Madrid 1-0 Barcelona, Champions League quarter-final second leg (09/04/2014)

-Simeone’s Atletico made their first mark on the Champions League seven years ago, with a tense victory over Spanish counterparts Barcelona in the last eight booking the club’s place in the semi-finals for the first time since 1974.
+Simeone’s Atletico made their first mark on the Champions League over seven years ago, with a tense victory over Spanish counterparts Barcelona in the last eight booking the club’s place in the semi-finals for the first time since 1974.

 The previous four meetings between the two sides had all ended in stalemates but after battling to a 1-1 draw at the Camp Nou just a week earlier, Atleti once again demonstrated all of their fighting spirit to shackle the Catalans in the return fixture at the Vicente Calderon.

 Koke’s goal after just five minutes put Simeone’s side ahead in the tie and led to a feverish atmosphere in the Spanish capital, and despite conceding 71% of the possession to the visitors, Atletico held firm to keep a clean sheet and book their place in the last four.

 The likes of Lionel Messi and Neymar were restricted to half chances by a resolute home defence, the club’s back four unwavering in their ability to preserve their lead and seal a famous victory.

 Atletico Madrid 1-0 Juventus, Champions League group stage (01/10/2014)

 Having suffered an agonising defeat in the final of the previous season’s competition to city rivals Real Madrid, Atletico began their bid to reach successive finals with defeat to Olympiakos and headed into a huge group stage meeting with Juventus in need of three points.

 The Italian champions had enjoyed an unbeaten start to the season and were in fine form with six consecutive wins ahead of their trip to Madrid, but soon find themselves up against one of the most formidable propositions in European football.